General Frequently Asked Questions (FAQ)

 - Photo ID for each adult member of the household

-- Income Self-Certification Form (to be filled out and signed electronically, or printed, signed, scanned and uploaded)
+- Tenant Application Form (to be filled out and signed electronically, or printed, signed, scanned and uploaded)

-Documentation of COVID-related impact on employment or income, which may include:
+Documentation of COVID-related impact on employment or income, at least one of the following

-- Employer Verification Form, if no other employment documentation available
+- Employer Verification Form (must be signed by the employer), if no other employment documentation available; or

 Applicants who receive a notice of incomplete application with instructions on missing information must successfully provide all necessary information to move their application forward.
 Applicants who fail to provide all required information or who are found to be ineligible based on the programs' requirements will not receive assistance.
 Funding will not be reserved for incomplete applications.